jdlph/Path4GMNS/README.md

 ## Build Path4GMNS from Source

-If you would like to test the latest features of Path4GMNS, you can build the package from source and install it offline, where **Python 3.x** is required.
+If you would like to test the latest features of Path4GMNS or have a compatible version to a specific operating system or an architecture, you can build the package from source and install it offline, where **Python 3.x** is required.

 ### 1. Build the Shared Libraries